isomerpages/moe-lakesidepri/index.md

             learning experience.
           link_text: Check more here
           link_url: /p3-alp/
-        - title: Appreciating our Inspiring Subject Teachers
-          date: 19 May 2025
-          announcement: We are calling for appreciations for inspiring teachers of the various subjects.
-          link_text: Click here to make an appreciation.
-          link_url: /ais-teachers/
         - title: Lakeside Primary School Virtual Open House Launch
           date: 13 May 2025
           announcement: We’re excited to launch our Virtual Open House for Lakeside